Own crypto with confidence

-If you would like to perform small tasks in return for cryptocurrencies, there are also plenty of options.
+There are also plenty of options if you’d like to perform small tasks in return for cryptocurrencies.
 Brave, a decentralised browser, rewards users for allowing advertisements with its native basic attention token (BAT).
 Coinbase promotes cryptocurrency education through its Coinbase earn initiative, which rewards users with a small amount of crypto after each lesson.

 Airdrops – free giveaways of cryptocurrency – provide an opportunity to receive digital assets for free.
 Airdrops can be awarded for anything, although they often involve registration or promoting a new service, or they’re awarded retroactively for certain actions (such as using a particular DeFi protocol).

 Video games are also exploring the integration of cryptocurrency allowing you to earn cryptocurrency or NFTs while you play.
 Virtual worlds such as Decentraland, which combine elements of gaming, art and social media, even let users buy and trade virtual plots of land, artworks, buildings and clothing.
 If you’re a digital designer, this could be a great way for you to earn a bit of extra income.